argoproj/argo-cd/docs/user-guide/resource_hooks.md

 ## Overview

 Synchronization can be configured using resource hooks.
 Hooks are ways to run scripts before, during, and after a Sync operation.
+Hooks can also be run if a Sync operation fails at any point.
 Some use cases for hooks are:

 * Using a `PreSync` hook to perform a database schema migration before deploying a new version of the app.
 * Using a `Sync` hook to orchestrate a complex deployment requiring more sophistication than the Kubernetes rolling update strategy.
 * Using a `PostSync` hook to run integration and health checks after a deployment.
-* Using a `SyncFail` hook to run clean-up or finalizer logic if a Sync operation fails.
+* Using a `SyncFail` hook to run clean-up or finalizer logic if a Sync operation fails. _`SyncFail` hooks are only available starting in v1.2_

 ## Usage